 Meanwhile, Amazon TenMarks is an especially interesting platform that provides, “comprehensive, web-based math curriculum resources built from the ground up to align with Common Core and state standards,” for the K-12 levels.

 Okay, well you can’t actually buy a car on Amazon, but the stage is set.
-Launched in August, Amazon Vehicles is a “a car research destination and automotive community.”
+Launched in August, Amazon Vehicles is “a car research destination and automotive community.”

 There, consumers can search vehicle models by a wide array of options, and view full specifications, along with images, videos, and customer reviews.